The quiet restlessness of people who want more from life

 Perhaps you yearn to be your own boss, invent something groundbreaking, or discover somewhere unexplored.

-Whatever it is (and whatever it takes you), you want to make your mark on this world one way or another.
+Whatever it is, you want to make your mark on this world one way or another.

 And that’s because you’re a visionary thinker.